christina-chang-tw/PyOctal/README.md

 - `pyvisa` requires "conda-forge" channel
 - `pyaml` requires "conda-forge" channel

-**NOTE FOR WINDOWS 7 USER:**
+**NOTE FOR WINDOWS 7 USERS:**
-If your system is running on Windows 7, please only install Anaconda versions which are equipped with Python version lesser than Python 3.8.\*.
+If your system is running on Windows 7, please only install Anaconda versions which are equipped with Python versions older than 3.8.
 This is very important as versions since Python 3.9 do not support Windows 7.
 The safe option is install versions before anaconda3-2020-11.

 If you attempt to install the later anaconda version on your Windows 7 system, you will get a "Failed to create menus" error.
 Refer to [Using Anaconda on older operating systems](https://docs.anaconda.com/free/anaconda/install/old-os/) for more information.